 We said earlier that a scale is chosen by the songwriter based in part, on the type of mood, or effect they want to achieve with the melody and accompaniment.
 The “key” of a song is known to be the first note through to the last note of the scale.
-If the song will have a singer singing a melody, then the key will be chosen with the singer’s vocal range in mind.
+If the song includes a melody with vocal, then the key of the song will be chosen with the singer’s vocal range in mind.

-Major and minor scales each create a different sound or mood; the singer then chooses a key, in part, so that the song melody can be sung unique to the singers vocal range (of low and high notes) and the key, sometimes on its own, then has a unique “feel” or sound; thus there are no “good or bad” keys (except if you are the musicians playing the song- so they say…).
+Major and minor scales each create a different sound or mood; the singer then chooses a key, in part, so that the song melody can be sung unique to that singer’s vocal range (of low and high notes), and the key, sometimes on its own, then has a unique “feel” or sound; thus there are no “good or bad” keys (except maybe to musicians who can at times favor playing songs in certain keys).

 If a song becomes a challenge due to melody leaps, high or low, the singer may first consider alterations to the melody to deal with those changes, rather than shift the key.
 When the melody has a lot of leaps high and low, it may make key choice a challenge at times, but a key choice must eventually be decided upon by the singer.
-Then the arrangement process continues and the unique overall version of the song is thus created.
+Then the arrangement process continues and the unique version of the song gradually comes to life.